Flood Risk Community Engagement & Resilience Officer

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Flood Risk Community Engagement & Resilience Officer position.
-Tailor your application to highlight relevant experiences and skills that align with the role.
+Understand the Role: Read the job description thoroughly to grasp the responsibilities and requirements of the Flood Risk Community Engagement & Resilience Officer position.
+Tailor your application to highlight how your skills and experiences align with the key objectives outlined in the role.

 How to prepare for a job interview at Natural Resources Wales